Legal document

 | Running API builder and runtime functionality | Contract |

-| Authentication and security | Contract / legitimate interests |
+| Authentication, access control, and security | Contract / legitimate interests |

-| Logging, debugging, abuse prevention, and service reliability | Legitimate interests |
+| Logging, debugging, abuse prevention, fraud prevention, and service reliability | Legitimate interests |

-| Billing and subscription management | Contract / legal obligation |
+| Billing, subscription management, invoices, refunds, disputes, and tax records | Contract / legal obligation |

 | Customer support | Contract / legitimate interests |